bucanero/docs-ko-sample/docs/2.build/6.data-infrastructure/lake-framework/building-indexers/nft-indexer.md

 :::

-## The End
+## 끝

 This tutorial ends with a working NFT indexer built on top [NEAR Lake Framework JS](/concepts/advanced/near-lake-framework).
 The indexer is watching for `nft_mint` [Events](https://nomicon.io/Standards/EventsFormat) and prints some relevant data:

-- `receiptId` of the [Receipt](/build/data-infrastructure/lake-data-structures/receipt) where the mint has happened
+- `receiptId` of the [Receipt](https://docs.near.org/develop/lake/structures/receipt) where the mint has happened
-- Marketplace
+- 마켓플레이스
-- NFT owner account name
+- NFT 소유자 계정 이름
-- Links to the NFTs on the marketplaces
+- 마켓플레이스 내 NFT로의 링크

 The final source code is available on the GitHub [`near-examples/near-lake-nft-indexer`](https://github.com/near-examples/near-lake-nft-indexer)

-## Motivation
+## 목표

 NEAR Protocol had introduced a nice feature [Events](https://nomicon.io/Standards/EventsFormat).
-The Events allow a contract developer to add standardized logs to the [`ExecutionOutcomes`](/build/data-infrastructure/lake-data-structures/execution-outcome) thus allowing themselves or other developers to read those logs in more convenient manner via API or indexers.
+The Events allow a contract developer to add standardized logs to the [`ExecutionOutcomes`](https://docs.near.org/develop/lake/structures/execution-outcome) thus allowing themselves or other developers to read those logs in more convenient manner via API or indexers.

 The Events have a field `standard` which aligns with NEPs.
 In this tutorial we'll be talking about [NEP-171 Non-Fungible Token standard](https://github.com/near/NEPs/discussions/171).